kallaway/100-days-of-code/log.md

 * Second MVC project idea
 * revisit studios and exercises from Launch

 **Thoughts:** This will be a challenge for sure, but I am ready to give it a try and grow in my skills and condfidence.
+Counting Weekdays.
+Weekends are for family/fun/chilling.

 **Link to work:**  they will come as I dive into this challenge.